Pupwiz/my-debian/dotfiles/bin/bin/~experiment/README.md

 alternative to other containers like Docker and LXC.
 I still need to evaluate what is more secure and easy to use.

+[Here](https://github.com/AppImage/AppImages) is a project, tools and docs about how to create custom `AppImage`s.

 Note: for scripts to work contains of this folder should be placed into `~/bin`.